 Latency: 8 ms

 Impact of Specialized Services.
-The FCC’s “Open Internet” rules distinguish between our mass market retail broadband Internet access and “specialized services” that share capacity with our broadband Internet access services over our last-mile facilities.
-Examples of these “specialized services” may include MCTV’s business phone services which utilize Voice over Internet Protocol (“VoIP”) technology.
+The FCC’s rules distinguish between our mass market retail broadband Internet access and non-broadband Internet access services that share capacity with our broadband Internet access services over our last-mile facilities.
+Examples of these non-broadband Internet access services may include MCTV’s business phone services which utilize Voice over Internet Protocol (“VoIP”) technology.
 Use of these services, which are not subject to the same rules as our broadband Internet access services, share bandwidth with our Internet access service and because of the nature of the service may sometimes receive priority on our network.
 As a result, increased use of these services may affect our broadband Internet access service at certain times.

 MCTV monitors the impact of these services on our network to minimize their impact on our broadband Internet access service.